The Cheyenne Stage I pipeline is approximately 55 miles long and is

 Rehabilitation of the Douglas Creek to lake Owen phase (Item No. 2

 above) was completed in the fall of 1996.
-The entire project will be
+The entire project was

-completed in 1997 when the remaining cathodic protection facilities are
+completed in 1997 when the remaining cathodic protection facilities were

 RECOMMENDED LEGISLATIVE ACTION: